akeneo/pim-community-dev/Bundle/WorkflowBundle/Resources/doc/reference/configuration-reference.md

     *string (oro_workflow_step - default)*
     A form type that will be used to render form of step.
 * **form_options**
-    This options will be passed to form type of step, they can contain options for form types of attributes.
+    These options will be passed to form type of step, they can contain options for form types of attributes.
 * **allowed_transitions**
     Optional list of allowed transitions.
 If no transitions are allowed it's same as is_final option set to true